mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ```
 ![nn6](https://github.com/mpinar/MachineLearning/blob/master/NN%206%20input.png?raw=true)

-When the `compute` function is run, the result will be a prediction which running MAPE on the result give the same outputs as previously obtained from three day input.
+When the `compute` function is run, the result will be a prediction which running RMSE on the result give the same outputs as previously obtained from three day input.
 The code that gives the results and the obtained plots are given in the below.
 ```r
 sixDsCleanOutput <- cbind(as.data.frame(exchangeRateTest[4:67]), as.data.frame(sixDsExchangeResults$net.result), id= 1:length(sixDsFirstDayPred))
 colnames(sixDsCleanOutput) <- c("Expected Output", "Predicted Output", "ID")